smahmad/Configs/README.md

 ## Deployment steps

-### Deploy "Lambda-bucket.yml" into master account.

 Deploy "Lambda-bucket.yml" into master account.

+1. Deploy "Lambda-bucket.yml" into master account.
 This template will create following resources:

-***s3 bucket:***   s3 bucket in master account where this package will be deployed  - e.g. lambda-bucket.
+   -***s3 bucket:***   s3 bucket in master account where this package will be deployed  - e.g. lambda-bucket.

-***Bucket policy:***   This template will create bucket policy for the created bucket to grant access for multiaccount to Lambda code and deploy it through Stack set.
+   -***Bucket policy:***   This template will create bucket policy for the created bucket to grant access for multiaccount to Lambda code and deploy it through Stack set.

-***Parameters in Template:***
+   -***Parameters in Template:***

 |Parameter           |Description                                                                           |Allowed values |
 |--------------------|--------------------------------------------------------------------------------------|---------------|